How to build resilience

 Increase your adaptability

 Being adaptable involves staying hopeful during challenges and remaining open to change.
-As circumstances evolve and new challenges emerge unexpectedly, you don’t always need to start over.
+As life develops and new challenges emerge, you don’t always need to start over.
 Often, you can adjust existing coping strategies and apply lessons from past experiences.
-Flexibility enables you to adapt to new circumstances and build resilience in a variety of situations.
+Being flexible allows you to adapt to new circumstances and build resilience in many situations.

 Challenge biased thought patterns

-Deeply ingrained thought patterns, known as cognitive distortions, can prevent us from fully engaging with the present or seeing situations clearly.
-These distortions often lead us to perceive reality in a skewed, unbalanced way, or to overlook the positives in a situation.
+Deeply ingrained thought patterns and beliefs about ourself, can stop us from fully seeing situations clearly.
+Our beliefs can cause us to view situations in a skewed, unbalanced way, or to overlook the positives in a situation.
 By recognising and changing these ways of thinking, you can remove a significant barrier to developing greater resilience.
 Read more about identifying common thought patterns and changing biased patterns of thinking.

 Practise self-compassion